zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/setup-workshop-environment/setup-workshop-environment.md

 ## Task 3: Create an IAM User to Be the Data Catalog Administrator

-A Cloud Administrator has complete control over all of the Data Catalog resources in the tenancy; however, it's a good practice to delegate cluster administration tasks to one or more Data Catalog administrators.
+A Cloud Administrator has complete control over all of the Data Catalog resources in the tenancy; however, it's a good practice to delegate administration tasks to one or more Data Catalog administrators.
 To create a new Data Catalog administrator for a service, a Cloud Administrator must create a user and then add that user to a Data Catalog administrators group.
 You create Identity and Access Management (IAM) groups with access privileges that are appropriate to your needs.

 Create a new **Administrator** group that will have full access rights to the new compartment that you created earlier as follows: